git-neelesh/java-graphql-sample/README.md

 # java-graphql-sample
 Sample application for graphql and h2 database.

+Repo has  gibhub Action configure.